named-data/NDN-CCL-API/memory-content-cache.rst

             (optional) This callback is called to forward the OnInterest message when a data packet is not found in the cache.
 For details of the callback parameters, see the onInterest parameter of :ref:`registerPrefix <registerPrefix>`.
+            The onDataNotFound callback is called on the same thread that calls :ref:`processEvents <processEvents>`.
             If omitted, this does not use it.

         - `flags`